-5. Accommodation strategy
+6. Accommodation strategy

-The College's current estates strategy was approved by the Corporation in December 2009.
+The College's current estates strategy was approved by the Corporation in 2017.
 This strategy was based on operating at two main campuses, St Albans and Welwyn Garden City.

 The College has developed a masterplan for the further re-development of the St Albans campus.
 13.3 hectares of land was sold to Taylor Wimpey for the residential development of 348 houses.
-In January 2019, Oaklands received its second cash instalment of £9.9m.
-Three further receipts are due every January between 2020 and 2022.
+In January 2020, Oaklands received its third cash instalment of £9.9m.
+Two further receipts are due in January 2021 and January 2022.
 Proceeds from the sale are being used to build new teaching and administration buildings together with new student accommodation.
 The sale of the land resulted in a profit on sale of £47.4m, recorded in the annual report and financial statements for the year ended 31 July 2018.

-Following the disposal of the College's land in Borehamwood to Taylor Wimpey, the development of the site will include a 3,218 sq ft facility, which the College will rent, enabling it to maintain an educational provision in the Borehamwood area.
-The development also includes the building of 12 residential flats above the College facility.
+Following the disposal of the College's land in Borehamwood to Taylor Wimpey, the development of the site resulted in a 3,218 sq ft facility, which the College rent, enabling it to maintain an educational provision in the Borehamwood area.
+The development also included the building of 12 residential flats above the College facility.
 The profit on disposal of the land was recorded in the annual report and financial statements for the year ended 31 July 2018.

-The College has also recently redeveloped and expanded its Welwyn Garden City campus, comprising a new Learning Resource Centre ("LRC") and new facilities for Engineering and Performing Arts.
+The College has also redeveloped and expanded its Welwyn Garden City campus, comprising a new Learning Resource Centre ("LRC") and new facilities for Engineering and Performing Arts.
 These were completed in August 2015.
 New Science and technology spaces were completed to further enhance the STEM (Science, Technology, Engineering and Maths) focus at Welwyn Garden City.